R v Ingram, C., Ingram, D. and Whittock, T.: Background

-Suspicions arose during filming when loud coughing was heard to the correct answers.
-A sound technician called Celador's CEO to inform him of their suspicions and asked if filming should be stopped.
-He said "no", but that he would review the tapes after filming had finished for the day.
+Suspicions arose during filming when loud coughing was heard adjacent to the correct answers being mentioned by Charles.
+A sound technician called Celador's CEO, Paul Smith, to inform him of their suspicions and asked if filming should be stopped.
+Smith said "no", but that he would review the tapes after filming had finished for the day.
 Charles eventually won the million pounds and received a cheque for this amount signed by Tarrant, though it was retained by Celador for eight days for processing.
-The CEO, upon reviewing the tapes with the technicians, and playing devil's advocate with each cough heard, concluded there had been cheating and called the police.
-He later called Ingram and informed him of "irregularities in which you [Ingram] participated" and stated they would not be airing the programme or authorising payment of the cheque.
+Smith, upon reviewing the tapes with the technicians, and playing devil's advocate with each cough heard, concluded there had been cheating and called the police.
+He later called Ingram and informed him that because of "irregularities in which you [Ingram] participated", Smith stated they would not be airing the programme or authorising payment of the cheque.
 Ingram responded stating "I completely refute that obviously".

 Trial

 The defendants each pleaded not guilty to the charge of procuring the execution of a valuable security by deception.
-The Crown Court trial was presided by Judge Geoffrey Revlin and became known as "The Millionaire Trial".
+The Crown Court trial was presided by judge Geoffrey Revlin and became known as "The Millionaire Trial".
 The case soon had to be restarted; the judge discharged the whole jury after one juror fell ill saying, "I cannot have a jury of only 11 members at the beginning of a trial such as this".
 The prosecution first accused the Ingrams of using pagers hidden on Charles' body on the first day of filming which would vibrate at the correct answer and adduced records from Diana's mobile phone to Whittock's.